HikaruJ/TokenLogin/README.md

 # Token Login
-Token Login is an ongoing project to create a usable skeleton for web developers in C#.
+Token Login is project that was aiming to create a usable skeleton for web developers in C#.
 The project aim is to develop a skeletion that provides a token based access using OWIN, ASP.NET Identity, WebAPI and Dependency Injection.

 ## Initializing the Project